 - Simple Uncontested Divorce: A couple files for an uncontested divorce in California, agreeing on all terms.
 They complete the process in approximately 6 months.

 - Contentious Divorce: A couple in Texas cannot agree on child custody and asset division.
-Their contested divorce proceeds through several court hearings, taking nearly two years before reaching a resolution.
+Their contested divorce proceeds through several court hearings, taking nearly two years before resolving.

 - Speedy Resolution: A couple in Florida files jointly for an uncontested divorce, with no children or assets to dispute.
 They finalize the divorce in about 3 months.

-These examples underscore the wide range of potential divorce timelines, emphasizing the importance of understanding unique circumstances surrounding each case.
+These examples underscore the wide range of potential divorce timelines, emphasizing the importance of understanding each case’s unique circumstances.

 Conclusion